 Investments are designated in terms of IFRSs as "investments held at fair value through profit or loss", and are measured at subsequent reporting dates at fair value, which is either the bid price or the last traded price, depending on the convention of the exchange on which the investment is quoted.
 Investments in unit trusts or OEICs are valued at the closing price released by the relevant investment manager.
-The subsidiary is held at net asset value adjusted as necessary to represent the best estimate of fair value.
+The subsidiary is held at net asset value adjusted as necessary to represent the best estimate of fair value in preparing the Company's financial statements.